 Main Article: Kawasaki Heavy Industries C151 & SMRT C151 End-of-Life upgrade / PMSM retractioning project

 66 C151 trains were manufactured by a Japanese consortium project led by Kawasaki Heavy Industries (along with Nippon Sharyo, Tokyu Car Corp and Kinki Sharyo).
 These trains entered service from 1987 onwards, with an unpainted aluminium body.
-These trains assumed their current interior and exterior appearance after the first round of refurbishment carried out between 2004 and 2008, where trains received a new black and red external livery, and refitting of the interior with new fixtures.
+These trains assumed their current interior and exterior appearance after the first round of refurbishment, carried out between 2004 and 2008, during which the trains received a new black and red external livery and had their interiors refitted with new fixtures.

-In 2015, a second round of refurbishment was announced by SMRT, focusing on key engineering components on C151 trains that were not upgraded in the first round of refurbishments.
+In 2015, SMRT announced a second round of refurbishment, focusing on key engineering components on C151 trains that were not upgraded in the first round of refurbishment.
 Most significantly, the propulsion system was to be upgraded to an IGBT-VVVF inverter, coupled with PMSM traction motors.
-These upgrades were planned for the 19 second-generation Siemens C651 rolling stock by 2016, followed by the 66 C151 trains by 2019.
+These upgrades were planned for the 19-second-generation Siemens C651 rolling stock by 2016, followed by the 66 C151 trains by 2019.

-However, leading up to the New Rail Financing Framework (NRFF) commencing October 2016, the LTA took over the role of asset procurement replacement and upgrading.
+However, leading up to the commencement of the New Rail Financing Framework (NRFF) in October 2016, the LTA took over the role of asset procurement replacement and upgrading.
 Coupled with changes in SMRT Corporation’s management structure, the mid-life upgrading of C651 trains was abruptly discontinued, and the planned C151 refurbishments were thus precluded.
 Only six C151 trains received the upgraded IGBT-VVVF inverters and PMSM traction motors.

 In October 2016, the LTA announced its intention to replace all 66 first-generation C151 trains with brand-new ones, favouring the procurement of new trains over continuing to refurbish old trains.

-The tender was subsequently awarded to Bombardier in July 2018 (which was then acquired by Alstom in January 2021), and Alstom Movia R151 trains progressively entered service from June 2023.
+The tender was subsequently awarded to Bombardier in July 2018 (which was acquired by Alstom in January 2021).
+Replacement Alstom Movia R151 trains progressively entered service from June 2023.

 Disposal & Re-purposing of Trains